nvie/decoders/docs/index.md

 The central concept of this library is the Decoder.
-A `Decoder<T>` is a validation function that, when called on an untrusted input, will either return an "ok" result with the decoded value of type `T` as its payload, or an "error" result, with the original input object annotated.
+A `Decoder<T>` is a validation function that, when called on an untrusted input, will either return an "ok" result with the decoded value of type `T` as its payload, or an "error" result.

+This way, you can be sure that all untrusted runtime data is always in the shape you expect, and that static types can correctly be inferred for dynamic input data.

 <img alt="The concept of a Decoder explained schematically" src="./assets/schematic-decoders.png" style="max-width: min(414px, 100%)" />